ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0059/MASTG-DEMO-0059.md

 ### Evaluation

-The test fails because the exported activity is reachable via a custom implicit action.
+The test fails because the exported activity can be accessed through a custom implicit action.
 This exposes internal functionality to untrusted apps.